-Today is the Feast day of Evelyn Underhill (1875-1941), one of my favorite Anglicans.
+Evelyn Underhill (1875-1941) is one of my favorite Anglicans.
+She was a fine scholar and a wise spiritual counselor.
 Here is a letter she wrote to the Archbishop of Canterbury, Cosmo Gordon Lang.
 Much that is in the letter is just as relevant now as it was when she wrote it.
 I've added some highlighting.

 A letter from Evelyn Underhill